Azure/isv-success-program-resources/index.md

 ## Attend an event
 ### Upcoming Events

-In addition to below, visit the [**Marketplace Office Hours page**](https://microsoftcloudpartner.eventbuilder.com/MarketplaceOverviewandQAforPartners?source=ISVSuccessProgram) to see all upcoming webinars and workshops.
+Great news!
+The [**ISV Hub Resources**](https://www.microsoft.com/isv/resources-hub) page launched on January 23, 2023.
+Visit that page to learn about upcoming events and other resources.